Yasashari/C4-contest/Drips.md

                 if (spent > balance) {
                     return false;
                 }
 Due to this roundoff error it could be return false here. (spent > balance).
 But Infact balance is able to cover the spent.

+## Tools Used
+Vs code

+## Recommended Mitigation Steps

+Use below equation to calculate _drippedAmt

+    drippedAmt  =  (end - start) * amtPerSec

+if need more precision

+    drippedAmt  =  (end - start) * amtPerSec /  _AMT_PER_SEC_MULTIPLIER